hallav/LuxUS-HS/README.md

                         File identifier for the d and theta mean files.
 ```

-## LuxUS-HS analysis workflow
+## LuxHS analysis workflow
-The LuxUS-HS analysis workflow for a bisulfite sequencing data set (starting from raw sequencing data) is following:
+The LuxHS analysis workflow for a bisulfite sequencing data set (starting from raw sequencing data) is following:
 * Align reads to a reference genome.
 * Transform the aligned reads to count data.
 * Estimate the experimental parameters such as bisulfite conversion efficiency if spike-in samples are available
 * Run preanalysis step to get genomic windows with F-test p-value below the desired threshold (script *prepare_data_for_LuxUS_HS.py*).
-* Run LuxUS-HS analysis for each chosen genomic window, this step is parallelizable (script *run_LuxUS_HS.sh*).
+* Run LuxHS analysis for each chosen genomic window, this step is parallelizable (script *run_LuxUS_HS.sh*).
 * Set BF threshold to determine DMR, possibly combine DMRs and filter them further.
 * Investigation of estimated indicator variable **d**.

 The preanalysis step and its parameters are explained in detail in https://github.com/hallav/LuxUS

-## Producing results for *LuxUS-HS: spatial correlation structure with horseshoe prior enables analysis of cytosines with deviating methylation states*
+## Producing results for *LuxHS: spatial correlation structure with horseshoe prior enables analysis of cytosines with deviating methylation states*

-The scripts for producing the results presented in *LuxUS-HS: spatial correlation structure with horseshoe prior enables analysis of cytosines with deviating methylation states* by Halla-aho and Lähdesmäki [9] are available in this repository.
-The scripts for running BiSeq [6] and RADMeth [7] tools for simulation comparisons and scripts for preparing the colon cancer data set [8] for LuxUS-HS analysis are also included.
+The scripts for producing the results presented in *LuxHS: spatial correlation structure with horseshoe prior enables analysis of cytosines with deviating methylation states* by Halla-aho and Lähdesmäki [9] are available in this repository.
+The scripts for running BiSeq [6] and RADMeth [7] tools for simulation comparisons and scripts for preparing the colon cancer data set [8] for LuxHS analysis are also included.

 ## References